 Scott married Ossie Catherine Michaels (1869-1946), the daughter of William and Rhoda A. Michaels, on June 26, 1887.
 He was age 26 at the time, and a resident of Stewart Township.
 She was 17 and from Somerset County, and her father signed his consent to the union.
 Rev. R. Vanaman performed the nuptials at his residence in Fayette County.

-The Harbaughs had five children -- Lovie Pearl Harbaugh, William Harrison Harbaugh, Andrew Jackson Harbaugh, Lloyd Frederick Harbaugh Sr. and Charles Emmett "Red" Harbaugh.
+The Harbaughs went on to produce a family of five children -- Lovie Pearl Harbaugh, William Harrison Harbaugh, Andrew Jackson Harbaugh, Lloyd Frederick Harbaugh Sr. and Charles Emmett "Red" Harbaugh.
 Sadly, daughter Lovie died at the tender age of seven months, on April 1, 1888.
 Two of their adult sons would go on to meet tragic demises during Ossie's lifetime -- one in a railroad accident, and one in a drowning.

 Scott was a farmer in Fayette County, but virtually nothing more is known of his short life.